Provenance Graph Kernel: Introduction

+Furthermore, provenance types employed by provenance kernels (to represent features of provenance graphs) are shown to enable users to gain insights into why a classification was made.
+We present an example of how the importance of each provenance type can be inferred from a trained classifier using LIME~\cite{lime}, identifying the most influential types with respect to a particular classification task.
+For each identified provenance type, a verbal description can be generated computationally to facilitate the explaining of a classification decision.

-In summary, the contribution of this paper is threefold: \begin{enumerate} \item The definition, implementation, and evaluation of a novel graph kernel method, i.e.\ provenance kernels, that can be applied to graphs with labelled nodes and edges. \item Provenance kernels are shown to perform competitively in classifying provenance graphs when compared to standard graph kernels and the PNA method. \item In conjunction with interpretable machine learning (ML) models, provenance types help improve the explainability of classification decisions based on them. \end{enumerate}
+In summary, the contribution of this paper is twofold: \begin{enumerate} \item The definition, implementation, and evaluation of a novel graph kernel method, i.e.\ provenance kernels, which are shown to perform well in classifying provenance graphs when compared to standard graph kernels and the PNA method. \item Illustrating how provenance types can help improve the explainability of classification models built with provenance kernels. \end{enumerate}

-\paragraph{Paper outline} We first introduce provenance kernels in Section~\ref{sec:framework}, where we provide an algorithm that efficiently infers feature vectors from input graphs to be later used in classification models.
-Section~\ref{sec:related_work} discusses the related work, as well as provides a comparison of the theoretical computational complexity between provenance kernels and similar models in the literature.
-Subsequently, in Section~\ref{sec:evaluation}, we empirically evaluate provenance kernels in six classification tasks in comparison with other established graph kernels and the PNA method.
-In Section~\ref{sec:explainability}, we discuss the use of provenance types in conjunction with interpretable ML models.
-Finally, we conclude the paper and outline the future work in Section~\ref{sec:conclusion}.
+In the remainder of the paper, Section~\ref{sec:framework} introduces provenance kernels, including an efficient algorithm to infer feature vectors from input graphs to be used for their classification.
+The related work is then discussed in Section~\ref{sec:related_work} with a comparison of the theoretical computational complexity between provenance kernels and existing graph kernels.
+Section~\ref{sec:evaluation} presents the empirical evaluation of provenance kernels in six classification tasks in comparison with generic graph kernels and the PNA method.
+Section~\ref{sec:explainability} then discusses the use of provenance types in conjunction with LIME to explain classification decisions.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines the future work.